 New Power-Ups – The third kind are power-ups that you unlock with Soul Chips.
 While the game starts you off with a set that you can find during a run, you can buy new Power-Ups, giving them the chance to appear in all future runs.
 These range anywhere from attack power buffs to armor pieces and almost everything else in between.

 It’s wise to spend your Soul Chips because if you start a new run, all remaining Soul Chips on your character will be depleted.
 The game does warn you about it beforehand so you don’t have to worry about accidentally starting a run and burning your chips.

-The armor pieces are nice and grant you some pretty good bonus.
+The armor pieces are nice and grant you some pretty good bonuses.
 Some of the boots give you a long-distance dash, hovering ability, or a 4-way air dash.
 You can even get arm pieces that can restore health or weapon energy upon enemy deaths, faster charge times, spike immunity, etc.

-Some of the buster upgrades give you a Spread Shot (Either three or five shot variety), a Star Beam that shoots buster shots in a North, South, East, West direction simultaneously, or a wave beam that shoots wavy projectiles through walls and terrain.
+Some of the buster upgrades give you a Spread Shot (Either three or five-shot variety), a Star Beam that shoots buster shots in a North, South, East, West direction simultaneously, or a wave beam that shoots wavy projectiles through walls and terrain.